raguay/LaunchScripts/README.md

 - Launch scripts from the script directory.
 - Edit scripts in the scripts directory.
 - Create new scripts in the scripts directory.
+- Launch a NPM script in a directory with a `package.json` file.
+- Set the shell initializing script to setup the environment properly.
 - Currently, only tested under macOS.

+### Features Still in the Works

+- Run a command line and save them in a history buffer.